Giddy-Up224/CYD-JK-BMS-Display-BLE/README.md

 Works with my JK-B1A8S10P BMS

+## Help

+If you have any questions or simply want to share how you've used this repo, please head over to [Discussions](https://github.com/Giddy-Up224/CYD-JK-BMS-Display-BLE/discussions/1) where you can introduce yourself and post your prject in the [show and tell](https://github.com/Giddy-Up224/CYD-JK-BMS-Display-BLE/discussions/categories/show-and-tell) channel.

 ## Credits

 Thanks to [@peff74](https://github.com/peff74/), FINALLY a solution that actually has the backend working out of the box!